Entrepreneurs Need to Weigh “Risk & Reward,” Vera Moore and panel tell Women’s Forum Attendees

 Moore said her first major business risk, after founding her company, was becoming the first minority-owned kiosk operator at the predominantly Caucasian Green Acres Mall in Valley Stream, New York.
 “That took two years to negotiate and they stuck me on the second floor, even after telling me I would get a first floor location,” Moore said with some frustration but more determination in her voice.
 “But twelve years later, we’re still operating out of that mall.”

 More recently, she was presented with an opportunity to have her cosmetics line featured in a major department store.
-But even after upgrading all of her packaging and merchandising requirements, the deal fell through.
-“We were rejected and I was left with a major loan obligation,” Moore confided to her audience.
-“Risk vs. benefits.”
-But a month later, I was invited to meet with Duane Reade which had all of the same qualifications.
-This time, my product line was accepted and we now have the potential of going national.
-“One door closes, another opens.”
+But even after upgrading all of her packaging and merchandising requirements, the deal feel through.
+“We were rejected and I was left with a major loan obligation,”

 Cheryl Duncan, founder of a public relations consultancy practice based in Jersey City, NJ said that despite being in business for nearly 20-years and representing a wide-range of high-profile clients, including celebrities, she still finds she has to explain to people what she does for a living, including her own father.
 Like many small business owners Duncan is a heavy user of social media tools for self-promotion.
 “I now have a constant way of letting clients and prospects know what I am up to.”

 Since starting her business five years ago, Yasmin Cruz has since come out of the closet, literally speaking.
 “My closet was the only work space I had for setting up an office.
-So I emptied it out, put up some shelves and got a computer,’ said the owner of the promotional products and events marketing company.
+So I emptied it out, put up some shelves and got a computer,” said the owner of Image Marketing, Inc., a promotional products and events marketing company.
 Cruz is also a heavy user of social media tools but she cautioned her audience, “never lose that personal touch.”